 21st SUNDAY: THE CONFESSION OF PETER.
 MT 16:13- 20

-Today Jesus is asking each of us the same question: “Who do you say that I am?”
-What would your answer be?
-It is easy to talk about others but when it comes to talking or sharing about ourselves, it is usually more difficult.
-If we want to give real answers to Jesus’ question, we need a deep relationship with Jesus that is only possible by moving out of our comfort zones into places where we take on the crosses of self-denial and self-sacrifice.
-Places where we are unafraid to show who we really are, places where we are willing to show our weaknesses.
-The most important thing is the need for personal prayer in our lives that will help us to know who Jesus is for us.
+Today, Jesus is asking the same question: “Who do you say that I am?”
+What would be our answer?
+It is very easy to talk about others, but when it comes to talking or sharing about ourselves, it is very hard.
+If we want to give real answers to Jesus’ question, we need deep relationships with Jesus and that is only possible by moving out of our comfort zones into places where we take on the crosses of self-denial and self-sacrifice, places where we are unafraid to show who we really are, places where we are willing to show our weaknesses.
+The most important thing is we need personal prayer in our lives that will help us to know who Jesus is for me.